-Environmental, Social and Governance Considerations
+Environmental, Social, and Governance Considerations

-As a company driven by its mission to transform patients' lives, we take our responsibility to patients, employees, the medical community, and the communities in which we live and work very seriously.
+As a company driven by its mission to transform patients' lives, we take our responsibility to patients, employees, and the communities in which we live and work very seriously.
 As we grow, we are enhancing our focus on a variety of ESG considerations.
-Our Nominations and Governance Committee receives updates on ESG matters from our CEO, General Counsel and ESG team, a cross-functional group of employees including members from corporate communications, investor relations and legal.
-The ESG team works with employees across the organization in addressing ESG initiatives.
-While we continue to expand our ESG strategy, we have already focused on the following areas:
+Our Nominations and Governance Committee regularly discusses ESG matters with our CEO, Chief Legal Officer, and ESG team, which is a cross-functional group that includes members from corporate communications, investor relations, and legal.
+In addition, the Compensation Committee regularly engages on topics related to the Company's strategies, initiatives and programs related to culture, talent, recruitment, retention, employee engagement and diversity, equity and inclusion.
+The ESG team works with employees across the organization in addressing ESG initiatives and in 2023 published the Company's inaugural Responsibility Report.
+While we continue to expand our ESG strategy, we already focus on the following areas: